andrevidela/dependent-types-tutorial/src/File6.md

 ```

 Just like before we are going to keep track of how many variables are in scope using a `Nat`
 index.
-Variables come from uses of `Lam` which stands for _lambda_.
+Variables emerge from uses of `Lam` which stands for _lambda_.
 The name comes from the
 greek letter lambda, written λ, and was first used in the first definitions of the lambda
 calculus.
 An identity function in the lambda calculus is written as `λx. x` where `λ` denotes
 the beginig of a lambda declaration, the dot `.` separates the argument of the function with